daaquan/gmo-coin-nodejs-sdk/README.md

 - Run examples: `npm run examples:rest` or `npm run examples:ws`

 Basic Usage — REST
-- Import: `import { FxPrivateRestClient } from 'fx-sdk'` (when used as a package) or `import { FxPrivateRestClient } from './src/rest.js'` when using in this repo directly.
+- Import: `import { FxPrivateRestClient } from 'gmo-coin-sdk'` (when used as a package) or `import { FxPrivateRestClient } from './src/rest.js'` when using in this repo directly.
 - Example:

   ```ts